jamofer/grub-uefi-http-selector/README.md

 # GUHS
 ⚠️ WIP project ⚠️

-Grub UEFI HTTP Selector, configure your boot order externaly via web server.
+GRUB UEFI HTTP Selector, configure your boot order externaly via web server.

 ## Why GUHS could be useful?
 * Integrate it in your home automation system: "OK Google, start living room PC with Ubuntu".
 * Configure it manually which target to boot before you start the computer.
-* Schedule when you prefer to boot your targets depending on calnedar.
+* Schedule when you prefer to boot your targets depending on calendar.

 ## Requirements
 * To have GRUB with UEFI.